Roseville Uncontested Divorce Attorney

 Here are some of the benefits of an uncontested divorce:

-• Less expensive: Uncontested divorces usually cost less because there are no trials or multiple court hearings.
+- Less expensive: Uncontested divorces usually cost less because there are no trials or multiple court hearings.
 You also avoid many other expenses, such as multiple filings or extensive service of process fees.

-• Less time-consuming: Uncontested divorces allow you to avoid setting a trial date or attending frequent court hearings.
+- Less time-consuming: Uncontested divorces allow you to avoid setting a trial date or attending frequent court hearings.
 Once you meet California’s waiting period, you can usually complete the divorce with no additional delays.

-• Less stressful: By working together, both parties avoid stressful and adversarial court proceedings.
+- Less stressful: By working together, both parties avoid stressful and adversarial court proceedings.
 Cooperation keeps tensions lower for everyone involved.

-• Less emotionally draining: Bypassing courtroom battles allows you and your spouse to reach closure faster and with less emotional turmoil.
+- Less emotionally draining: Bypassing courtroom battles allows you and your spouse to reach closure faster and with less emotional turmoil.

-At The Law Office James-Phillip V.M.
+At The Law Office of James-Phillip V.M.
 Anderson, we help clients move forward as quickly as possible.
 Our uncontested divorce attorney in Roseville supports you with filing, service, and agreement preparation while advocating for your needs through each phase of the divorce process.

 Call our office at (916) 791-7273 or contact us online to schedule a consultation with our Roseville uncontested divorce lawyers today.